 I took one of my hand-dyed fat quarters and a commercial fabric fat quarter and, faithfully following the directions, wove them together.
 I wasn't too sure how wide to cut the strips so decided on 2 1/2".

+These strips, even though they are pretty wide, are slippery suckers and just won't stay put.
+And that made the weaving a bit of a challenge.
+But I got there in the end.
+So, before I started pinning, I did what every good engineer does ... thought it through before jumping into the breach.
 The most stable part of each fat quarter is the edge that I didn't cut through when I cut the strips.
 The hand-dyed fabric had 4 cut edges so it didn't matter which side I kept intact.
 But the commercial fabric FQ still had a selvedge, so I left that one intact.

 When I wove them together, I formed a corner where the two un-cut edges came together.
 That would be the most stable part of the piece and the best place to start pinning.
 I was working on a table with a smooth surface and every time I put a pin into the woven layers, the strips moved.
 Even pinning them, starting from the corner formed by the two un-cut edges, didn't help.
 And every time I moved the piece, things between the pins shifted.